Transport in Bristol: Improvement plans

 The Filton Bank from central to north Bristol was returned to quadruple track in 2018 to allow for improvements to local and long distance services.
-Ashley Hill railway station is scheduled to reopen as Ashley Down in 2023.
+Ashley Hill railway station reopened as Ashley Down in 2024.

 Work began in 2022 on a new station on the Severn Beach line for the Portway park & ride site, west of the city and close to the M5 motorway.
+It opened in August 2023.

 The Portishead Railway was closed in the Beeching Axe but was relaid between 2000 and 2002 as far as the Royal Portbury Dock with a Strategic Rail Authority rail-freight grant.
 Plans to reinstate a further three miles of track to Portishead, a dormitory town with only one connecting road, are underway, with services to be initially one train per hour.

 There are also plans to reopen parts of the Henbury Loop Line to passengers, including a station at a new housing development with connections to the future Bristol Arena.